liukun4515/course-info-2017/README.md

 ## Setting Up Git <a name="setting-up-git"></a>

-You should have Git installed and have joined the MIT-DB-Class organization from the previous section.
+You should have Git installed from the previous section.

 1. The first thing we have to do is to clone the current lab repository by issuing the following commands on the command line: